coreruleset/coreruleset/util/regexp-assemble/README.md

 util/regexp-assemble/regexp-assemble.py --help
 ```

+## Adjusting the Logging Level
+The level of logging can be adjusted with the `--loglevel` option, accepted values are `DEBUG`, `INFO`, `WARNING`, `ERROR`, and `CRITICAL`.

+Not many things are currently written to the log, so it may seem that changing the logging level doesn't have any effect, especially, since the processing modules depend on the rule the script processes and the command that is being run (e.g. `generate` usually produces no output since stdout is used to print the resulting regular expression).
+The `cmdline` processor, for example, includes debug log output, but the `assemble` prorcessor currently doesn't.

 # Data file format
 The data files (`.data` suffix, under `util/regexp-assemble/data`) contain one regular expression per line.
 These files are meant to be processed by [regexp-assemble.py](regexp-assemble.py).